getodk/docs/odkx-src/docs-tech-guide.rst

 .. _forum-or-slack-or-gh:

-.. admonition:: Should I ask in the Forum, or a GitHub issue?
+.. admonition:: Should I ask in the Forum or a GitHub issue?

    The ODK-X community talks a lot, in a lot of places.
    Sometimes it's hard to know where to ask a question.